Monitoring of the Effects of Economic Deterioration on Refugee Households 2020

 UN Refugee Agency (UNHCR)

 A nationally representative sample was extracted from the UNHCR database in Lebanon using a simple random sampling approach.
 Two nationally representative samples were extracted: (1) Syrian refugees, and (2) Non-Syrian refugees.
 Data collected through the call center via Phone survey.
-To account for non-response rate, 1,000 Syrian and 1,000 non-Syrian cases were sampled.
+To accounting for non-response rate, 1,000 Syrian and 1,000 non-Syrian cases were sampled.
 NB: Please note that while comparison is usually made to VARON/VASYR, methodologies completely differ and as such comparisons should be approached with caution and not interpreted to the dot.
-Results: 60% response rate for Syrians, 588 interviews completed.
+Result: High non-response rate for non-Syrians (close to 65%).
+Therefore, results might not be representative of the non-Syrian population and therefore should be treated with caution.
+353 interviews completed.

 Dates of Data Collection